brevzin/brevzin.github.io/_posts/2019-07-28-comparisons-cpp20.md

 now evaluate as `!operator==(b, 10)`{:.language-cpp}.
 This means that you can usually write 1 or 2 operators and you'd get the behavior of today writing 2, 4, 6, or even 12 operators by hand.
+The rules are [summarized](#summary-of-rules) later, with a complete table of all the rewrites that can take place.

 Both primary and secondary operators can be [**defaulted**](#defaulting-comparisons).
 For the primary operators,